 When is Windows 11 coming?

-According to Microsoft, Windows 11 will become available on October 5, 2021.
+According to Microsoft, Windows 11 should become available on October 5, 2021.
 On that day, the upgrade to Windows 11 will begin rolling out to eligible (see system requirements below) Windows 10 PCs and new PCs that come pre-loaded with Windows 11 will start to become available for purchase.
 A new Windows experience, Windows 11 is designed to bring you closer to what you love.

 All Windows 11 images are from Microsoft

-How Much Will the Upgrade Cost?
+How Much Will the Upgrade Cost ?

 The upgrade to Windows 11 is free for compatible Windows 10 PCs.
 So, you won’t have to purchase anything unless your computer doesn’t have the minimum system requirements for the OS upgrade.

-Some of those requirements include:
+Some of those minimal requirements include: